-Begin with 2 strips of 2” wide 12” scrapbook paper. (you can also use 1″ x 12″ scrapbook paper, if you want a smaller rosette)
+Begin with 2 strips of 2” wide 12” scrapbook paper (you can also use 1″ x 12″ scrapbook paper if you want a smaller rosette).

-If you don’t have a scoring tool, just use the bone folder or other plastic tipped item (like the lid of a pen) and make a mark every 1/2″ all the way down the paper.
-Just use a ruler and as somewhat soft surface, like a magazine.
+If you don’t have a scoring tool, just use the bone folder or other plastic-tipped item (like the lid of a pen) and make a mark every ½″ all the way down the paper.
+Just use a ruler and a somewhat soft surface, like a cutting mat.

 Repeat for the other side so that you have one big circle (you can also use hot glue if you prefer).

 Now all you have to do is flip the rosette over and use the hot glue to attach the circle to the center of the folded paper.
-You can embellish it as you like with ribbon, glitter, stickers etc.
+You can embellish it as you like with ribbon, glitter, stickers, etc.

 The wider the paper strips the bigger the rosette.
 If you want a really large rosette like the ones from these Derby Centerpieces you might need 3 strips of paper.

-For the Derby ribbons above, I also punched the edges of a couple of the rosettes with a punch before I folded them.
+For the Derby ribbons above, I also punched the edges of a couple of the rosettes with a decorative border punch before I folded them.
 You can be as creative as you like and adapt the rosettes to make them your own style.

 Here I’ve added a small rosette to a plastic horse I purchased at the craft store.